How to make the best of 1 day in Uji, Kyoto

 Uji is famous for its green tea or its Matcha Green Tea.

-From a historical perspective, Uji Tea was a popular drink amongst the nobleman and priests in Japan.
+From a historical perspective, Uji Tea or Green Tea was a popular drink amongst the nobleman and priests in Japan.
 However, it is ironic that green tea was virtually unheard of in Japan when it first arrived from China in the 700s.
 It was during the Kamakura period, between 1192 and 1333, that green tea leaves imported from China was cultivated in Uji.
 This led to popularity amongst the noblemen and priests.

 3.1 | Tea House in Uji, Kyoto